thomasvan/ubuntu20-wordpress-nginx-php7.4-phpmyadmin-supervisord/README.md

 http://127.0.0.1:9011
 ```

 You can also SSH to your container on 127.0.0.1:2222.
-The default password is _webuser_, and can also be found in .ssh-default-pass.
+The default password is _webuser_, and can also be found in /container-info.txt.

 ```bash
 $ ssh -p 2222 webuser@127.0.0.1